 If you have complaints about how the process has been handled you should raise them at the start of the meeting.
 It is usual for an employer to take notes during a disciplinary meeting though of course, this should not discourage you or your companion from doing the same.
 You should ask for a copy of your employer’s notes if they are not automatically given to you and you should check them carefully.
 If the notes are not accurate or they are incomplete, you should immediately (and before any decision on your disciplinary is made) let your employer know in writing the changes you require.

 In the event the disciplinary meeting results in an outcome that you do not think is correct you should consider appealing but make sure to do so within the time limit you are given.
 Your position may well be compromised if you later decided to litigate at the Employment Tribunal or at Court and you do not appeal.

 You need to be aware that there are strictly enforced time limits to bring an Employment Tribunal claim (generally three months from the effective date of termination or from the last act of discrimination) and longer time limits (generally six years) to bring a High Court claim.
 You should seek advice on the applicable time limit early on.
 It is important to note that any appeal of your employer’s decision to terminate your employment will not extend the application deadline.

 It is very important that you seek advice as early as possible in respect of disciplinary issues – time is critical and a missed opportunity can often be fatal to securing a good exit/deal.
-Our employment team are experts in negotiating generous exit packages for senior executives, if you are a senior executive facing possible disciplinary action please contact David Greenhalgh on 0203 603 2177 to discuss your position.
+Our employment team are experts in negotiating generous exit packages.
+If you are suspended or facing possible disciplinary action please contact David Greenhalgh on 0203 603 2177 or Click To Make A Free Online Enquiry.